eiffel-community/eiffel-intelligence/wiki/artifact-created-event-aggregation.md

 process.
 Here it should be noted that rules object path is configured in the application.properties file as “rules.path”.

-## Extract data from Eiffel event based on rules
+## Extract Data from Eiffel Event Based on Rules

     {
     "TemplateName": "ARTIFACT_1",